rust-bakery/nom/README.md

 - **be_i8**, **be_i16**, **be_i32**, **be_i64** to parse big endian signed integers of multiple sizes
 - **be_f32**, **be_f64** to parse big endian floating point numbers
 - **eof**: a parser that is successful only if the input is over.
 In any other case, it returns an error.

+Please refer to the documentation for an exhaustive list of parsers.

 #### Making new parsers with macros